Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 <a name="test"></a>
 ### Testing

-For all testing, please follow the link below to a dedicated page.
+For all testing, please follow the link to a dedicated page.
 [Testing Page](testing.md)

 ___